Language: Español

 - SoFA supports “self-implementations” without external help, for example through organizational membership with groups of peer support and discounts on training.

 - But we also offer coaching and consulting for any desired level of hand-holding through the process.
-The help of a consultant is only useful when you already know that you want to implement and all decision-makers are on board – see the typical steps to get there!
+The help of a consultant is only useful when you already know that you want to implement and all decision-makers are on board.

 More sociocracy resources: articles and videos